Iran’s supreme leader: No talks with the US at any level

 Private experts said the satellite images show the attackers had detailed knowledge of which tanks and machinery to hit within the sprawling Saudi oil processing facility at Abqaiq to cripple production.
 But “satellite imagery can’t show you where the attack originated from,” said Joe Bermudez, an expert at the Center for Strategic and International Studies who examined the images.

-The U.S. alleges the pattern of destruction suggested Saturday’s attack did not come from neighboring Yemen, as claimed by the Houthis there.
-A Saudi military alleged “Iranian weapons” had been used.

-The Saudis invited the U.N. and other international experts to help investigate, suggesting there was no rush to retaliate.
+The Saudis invited the U.N. and other international experts to help investigate, suggesting there was no rush to retaliate and that the kingdom is looking for an internationally backed response to the attack.

 “Otherwise, no talks will happen … with the Americans,” he said.
 “Neither in New York nor anywhere” else.